Rayadhan III: First reign (1778–1786)

 About this time (1783) the Raja of Jodhpur, at the head of an army, passed through Kutch on his way to Sindh to restore Abdul Nabbi Khan, who had been driven from his kingdom by the Talpuras.
 The Raja tried to persuade the Rao to help him.
 But affairs at Bhuj were in too great disorder to allow of ready aid, and, before anything could be done, the Jodhpur army, after a contest with Mir Fateh Ali at Chobari, were forced to retire in disorder.
-Rayadhan was disliked due to his conducts and his minister Vagha Parekh, suddenly brought a body of troops from Anjar into the courtyard of the Bhuj palace.
+Rayadhan was disliked due to his conduct and his minister Vagha Parekh, suddenly brought a body of troops from Anjar into the courtyard of the Bhuj palace.
 Getting timely news of their arrival, the Rao, sending word to his body-guard, escaped to the top of the palace, and cutting away the stair gave his Pathans time to assemble and come to his rescue.
 With their help the whole body of the assailants was destroyed.
 Though successful for the moment, the Rao's conduct had estranged all his servants, and from this time his authority was no longer acknowledged.
-Mandvi under Ramji Khavas, Anjar under Meghji Seth, and Mundra, Lakhpat, and several other towns under other leaders became indepen independent.
+Mandvi under Ramji Khavas, Anjar under Meghji Seth, and Mundra, Lakhpat, and several other towns under other leaders became independent.
 The Miyanas, gathering in large bodies, entrenched themselves at Baliari, and, sallying out, plundered on every side.

 The Rao, in want of funds, laid hands on the wealth amassed by his favourites Muhammad Syed and Sidi Masud, and banished them both from Bhuj.
 Soon after this Meghji Seth of Anjar seized the palace gates, and the Rao, forced to submit, was placed under restraint (1786).
-Rayadhan had turned religious fanatic and tried to convert his pupils to Islam which further fuel the revolt.
+Rayadhan had turned religious fanatic and tried to convert his pupils to Islam which further fuelled the revolt.